-- · A desire for ownership diversification and wealth creation, - A growing, profitable business with strong cash flow a financially healthy business is best-suited to implement an ESOP, and - An ownership group that is not reluctant to allow additional shareholders their employees - to share in the company's equity.
-An ESOP cannot save a highly indebted business or one with a poor business model, but it can be a powerful succession planning tool for a welll-managed construction company.
-Building Retirement An ESOP may be just the right tax/legal vehicle for those who own a construction business, want financial security, and want to leave behind a legacy.
+- A desire for ownership diversification and wealth creation, - A growing, profitable business with strong cash flow, - A financially healthy business is best-suited to implement an ESOP and - An ownership group that is not reluctant to allow additional shareholders their employees to share in the company's equity.

+An ESOP cannot save a highly indebted business or one with a poor business model, but it can be a powerful succession planning tool for a well-managed company.

+Building Retirement

+An ESOP may be just the right tax/legal vehicle for those who own a business, want financial security and want to leave behind a legacy.
 So, plan now and explore an ESOP that can achieve both goals.

+Contact Us

-6 Contact Us If you have any questions about ESOPs, please contact either of the authors:
+If you have any questions about ESOPs, please contact your PKF O'Connor Davies client engagement partner or: